smcalilly/smcalilly.github.io/_posts/2021-09-25-razor-blade.markdown

 We went into the Cheney’s Pharmacy, but no razor blade.
 She bought some cigarettes.

 Mom said we’ll find one in Jackson.
 We stopped at the Wendy’s drive-thru before we got on the highway.
-We ordered three Junior Bacon Cheeseburgers, three small fries, three medium Coca-Colas, and a razor blade from your kid’s meal.
+We ordered three Junior Bacon Cheeseburgers, three small fries, three medium Coca-Colas, and a razor blade from the kid’s meal.
 The razor blade was plastic.

 We drove down the highway and ate our food.
 I hoped Mom forgot about the razor blade.
 She said stop at that McDonald’s.
 We ordered some ice cream and asked if they had a razor blade.
 They said their ice cream machine was broken and they had no razor blades.